frankliu1208/Quoridor-Game/README.md

 # Quoridor-Game
-I use Python to code this game
+used Python to write a simple but interesting game called Quoridor

 --------------------------------------------------------------------------------------------
 Rules: